 The situation

 There is growing recognition that the development of essential or ‘employability’ skills, such as teamwork, presenting and problem-solving, are crucial in preparing young people to make the transition from the classroom to the workplace.
-They are also critical to enabling workers to progress and adapt if necessary, as they re-skill or upskill in response to changes in technology, work or employment.
+These skills are also critical for enabling workers to progress and adapt, if necessary, as they re-skill or upskill in response to changes in technology, work or employment.

 CIPD viewpoint

-However, action has been hampered by a lack of universal framework to enable both education providers and employers to have a common understanding/definition of these skills.
-Numerous reports and frameworks have been presented by a range of organisations in an attempt to address this problem, resulting in multiple and sometimes conflicting definitions and solutions.
+However, action has been hampered by the lack of a universal framework to enable both education providers and employers to have a common understanding/definition of these skills.
+Numerous reports and frameworks have been presented by a range of organisations to address this problem, resulting in multiple and sometimes conflicting definitions and solutions.
 This has created a confusing and fragmented landscape for employers, young people, employees and educators alike.

-That is why the CIPD, along with a number of influential and respected organisations, came together in the UK as the Essential Skills Taskforce, to agree a universal framework of essential skills which clearly defines the skills needed to succeed in education, work and life.
+That is why the CIPD, along with a number of influential and respected organisations, came together in the UK as the Essential Skills Taskforce – to agree a universal framework of essential skills needed to succeed in education, work and life.
 The Skills Builder Universal Framework, developed by this Essential Skills Taskforce, is a clear, measurable and authoritative framework that sets out how essential skills can be identified in practice.
 It provides a common language that both education providers and employers can easily understand and adopt.

 Recommendations for employers